surfergrl/sgs-gift-guide/README.md

 ### Wireframes

-I first sketched the basic layout for the HTML page.
+I first sketched (on paper) the basic layout for the HTL page with landing page, questions page and results page.
+In the end I decided to have these all on one pages and use divs to show the relevant part of the guide.

 Keeping the design clean and simple was a priority both for UX and responsiveness.

+- insert scans of drawings

 ### Structure